js-ts/Newsrecommender/README.md

 ![High order function](https://raw.githubusercontent.com/Ziasafi/newsrecommender/master/images/getnounmap.png)

 **A function which returns another function:**
-Take a function as a parameter and return value has also used in this project code.
-Here is an example, which shows “return a function and how to call them”
+I have used a nested function in this project code which return a function.
+The outer function “get_parsed_text” takes text as input and parsed the text.
+Inner function “Remove_special_char” remove special character from text and return clean text.
+First called the outer function “get_parsed_text” ,passed content as a parameter and assign to special_char_func.
+Then locally called “special_char_func()” function  and return it.
+As shown in below figures how to call them.

 ![Function](https://raw.githubusercontent.com/Ziasafi/newsrecommender/master/images/functionasaparameter.png)